YASIRZAHID/React_Basics/README.md

 **Each component consists of well-defined functionality that can be inserted into an application without requiring modifcation of other components**

 **React manpulates the virtual DOM when necessary to update the browser DOM minizing the updates**

+Every react component must reneder atleast one component called **Root Component**

+Javascript XML JSX (Combination of HTML and Javascript) A react component won,t render untill its used as an JSX element.
+First letter of component name must be  **Capitalized** First letter of function name must be  **Capitalized** Capitalized name - treated as jsx
+Non-capitalized - treated as normal HTML component

+### Functional Components

+### Class Components